 One Mound Avenue is in Kenwood, California, an unincorporated village in the Valley of the Moon, one of the multiple “hearts” of Sonoma County’s Wine Country.
 Wine Tasting is the main objective of almost everyone who stays with us.
 But from here, you can take many different adventures throughout Sonoma County and neighboring Napa County, just to the east, (over the Mayacamas mountains).
-Catherine and Dave Jefferson, the proprietors, believe understanding this territory in advance of arrival greatly benefits guests, who typically are staying for three-day periods, a relatively short time.
-As enjoyable an area as this is, there are constraints such as traffic, topography, restaurant and tasting room capacities, and the like, which insiders can help you navigate.
+Catherine and Dave Jefferson, the proprietors, believe understanding this territory in advance of arrival greatly benefits guests, who typically are staying for three-day periods, a relatively short time for such a diverse area.
+As enjoyable a place as this is, there are constraints such as traffic, topography, restaurant and tasting room capacities, and the like, which insiders can help you navigate.
 Most vacation rental services, such as Airbnb, are not capable of explaining the “lay of the land” in advance.
 Accordingly, we invite prospective guests to review this website’s information and determine for themselves if what is offered will fit their objectives, time availability, budgets, and styles.
 If so, please contact us and let’s see if your schedule and ours fit.

 To assist in planning your potential stay and addressing the above issues, we have on our site: